Lamune: Main characters

 Kenji is the male leading character of the story.
 He is a 2nd year high school student.
-He and his childhood friend, Nanami, are inseparable; they take turns waking each other, walk to and from school together and tend her family's vegetable field on the outskirts of town.
+He and his childhood friend, Nanami, are inseparable; They take turns waking each other, walk to and from school together, and tend her family's vegetable field on the outskirts of town.
 He owns a vintage Triumph motorcycle, passed down to him by his father.
-He had wanted that motorcycle ever since he was a child, and his father finally decided to give it to him, even though it is always breaking down.
-Kenji really likes Nanami, however he is too shy to confess his feelings and therefore teases her to hide them.
+He had wanted that motorcycle ever since he was a child, and his father finally decided to give it to him, even though it was always breaking down.
+Kenji really likes Nanami, but he is too shy to confess his feelings and therefore teases her to hide them.